digitalsushi/aws_static_blog_terraform/README.md

 This process could take a while - a half hour is reasonable for a CloudFront to be created.
 It has never finished less than 10 minutes.

-Go to S3 in the AWS Console if this completes, and upload a fun test file.
+Go to S3 in the AWS Console if this completes, and upload an index.html.
 Follow the S3 directions to make sure the file is public.
 You can upload a whole folder if you want.

-If you go to the HTTPS hostname of your website, the site should load your file!
-The default html page is named index.html.
-If you do not provide this file, then visiting the '/' URL will result in an error.
-You can still load a known filename, such as '/song.mp3' if you loaded a file called song.mp3 into the root of the bucket.

-That's it!
-This is just the tip of the iceberg, a little appetizer to get some more interest in using Terraform.

-Thanks for checking it out!
+If you go to https://www.example.com/ then the site should load your file.
+I bet you probably know your way from here so I won't patronize you further - have fun.
+Bye